salmer/CppDeveloperRoadmap/English/Tooling.md

     Application/extension for distributed compilation of projects.
 It unites all dev workstations into a single network which provides a possibility to use dozens of machines to assemble and compile the source code.
 This allows you to speed up the build of large projects.

-## Package managers and build systems
+## :electric_plug: Package managers and build systems

 * **Cmake**